Jasmine

 Cultural Symbolism

-Historical BackgroundUsed in perfumes and teas for centuries
+Historical BackgroundUsed for centuries in perfumes and flower teas

 Related FestivalsJasmine festivals in Asia